francolutzen/Lighting-Control-Lab/Experiments/002-Holi-Festival-Chase.md

 # Experiment 002 — Holi Festival Color Chase

-> ✓ DMX192 Tested ◻ QLC+ Recreation ◻ MIDI Integration
+✓ DMX192 Tested ⬜ QLC+ Recreation ⬜ MIDI Integration

+---

 ## Objective

-Create a lighting effect inspired by the vibrant color palette and celebratory atmosphere of the Holi Festival.

-The objective is to explore how warm and highly saturated colors can generate feelings of celebration, openness, social interaction and collective joy, while using moving white beams as a complementary visual layer to increase spatial depth.
+Create a lighting effect inspired by the vibrant visual identity of the Holi Festival to explore how highly saturated colors, movement and atmospheric lighting can generate feelings of celebration, openness and collective joy.

+Rather than reproducing the festival literally, this experiment investigates how lighting can recreate the perception of airborne colored powder through the interaction of saturated washes, moving beams and atmospheric haze.

 ---